All the development knowledge A to Z for non-developers to survive in IT companies

 It is sufficient if you are familiar with other programming languages.

-When filming this lecture, I thought of Python as a tool for the lecture.
-So I explained the concepts using only the minimum amount of Python syntax.
-I also quickly guided you through what syntax you should learn in the beginning.
+When filming this lecture, I considered Python as a tool for teaching.
+Therefore, I explained the concepts using only the bare minimum of Python syntax.
+I'm also providing a quick guide to the grammar elements you should learn in the beginning.

 Who is this course right for?